 Executives and managers are granted L-1A status, and may stay in the U.S. for up to seven years.
 Specialized knowledge employees are granted L-1B status, and may stay in the U.S. for up to five years.

-Need an experienced immigration attorney in Boston who can help you obtain an L-1 Visa?
+Need an attorney experienced in immigration who can help you obtain an L-1 Visa?
 Does your company need help getting L-1 status for your foreign national workers?
 Contact Savitz Law today at 617-723-7111